 - Paperback ISBN:

-Principal and Chief Executive of Plymouth Marjon University, UK
+Principal and Chief Executive, Plymouth Marjon University, Plymouth, UK

 Lucy Ellis is a consultant and research associate within higher education.
+Published in 2021, she was co-editor and author with Professor David Baker of 'Future Directions in Digital Information: Predictions, Practice, Participation'.
 She holds a PhD in Experimental Phonetics from Queen Margaret University in Edinburgh and was the recipient of a British Academy scholarship to study Linguistics at the University of Cambridge.
 She has worked as a Senior Lecturer and programme leader at Plymouth Marjon University and as a project development consultant.
 She holds an Honorary Research Fellowship with the College of Humanities at Exeter University.
 She was the Chief Investigator for a pilot randomised controlled trial investigating the communication strategies of hearing-impaired children for the National Institute of Health Research.